 All modules involve continuous assessment, regular assignments, project work, presentations and portfolio development.
 Media Law also involves a formal exam during the exam period at the end of Semester One.
 Following Semester Two, you will complete a professional work placement and either a final journalism project or dissertation during Semester three (summer).

 To be accepted you must have a minimum Second Class Honours degree, or be in your final year of study and expecting to graduate this Summer.
 We also welcome applications from people with prior experience in journalism looking to update their skills.
+English language requirement: IELTS of 7.0 overall with not less than 6.0 in any component.

 1 year, full-time or 2 years, part-time